 Events of Wednesday 17th May 2017

-I'd never been to Tasmania so, whilst I was in Australia, I'd arranged to tack a couple of days in Hobart on the end of my marathon trip.
+I'd never been to Tasmania so, after Melbourne, I'd arranged to tack a couple of days in Hobart on the end of my marathon trip.

 The aircraft type was a Boeing 719 which I didn't think I'd flown before so not knowing quite where the seat I was allocated (23D) was, I left it unchanged - this proved to be a mistake.

 The terminal was quite spacious without too many people travelling so, having browsed a few shops, I took a seat directly opposite the ramp where my aircraft was to arrive.